The mechanisms of action by which drugs produce their effects (desired or undesired) based on time and dose.

 The process by which a drug is ingested orally, absorbed from digestive system, and enters the portal venous system where it must first pass through the liver before reaching the general systemic circulation.
 First pass metabolism results in a fraction of the active drug emerging from the liver to the rest of the circulatory system.
 Drugs with high first pass effect have a considerably higher oral dose than sublingual or parenteral dose.

 administration of a drug that avoids first pass metabolism.

 Occurs predominantly in liver and kidneys, and converts active drugs to inactive metabolites.

 Exercise causes changes in the body's physiology that can influence the pharmacology and/or the pharmacokinetics of a drug.

-Since 1999, ExRx.net has been a resource for exercise professionals, coaches, and fitness enthusiasts; featuring comprehensive exercise libraries (nearly 1800 exercises), reference articles, fitness assessment calculators, and other useful tools.
+Since 1999, ExRx.net has been a resource for exercise professionals, coaches, and fitness enthusiasts; featuring comprehensive exercise libraries (over 1800 exercises), reference articles, fitness assessment calculators, and other useful tools.